• Skip to primary navigation

 Although its name (in Spanish) suggests that Pera-Piña (Pineapple and Rice Drink) is made with pears, it actually gets its name because its taste and texture are a lot like pear juice.
 Refreshing and a sure hit with all ages, at any time of the day and for all occasions, that's how much we love pineapple.

-Open recipe
+Open the recipe

-Learn how to make Guarapo de Piña (Fermented Pineapple Drink) by following our simple recipe.
-If you’ve never tried it, this sweet drink with sour undertones will surprise your tastebuds.
+Learn how to make Guarapo de piña (Fermented Pineapple Drink) by following our simple recipe.
+If you've never tried it, this sweet drink with sour undertones will surprise your tastebuds.
 Refreshing at any time of the day.

-Open recipe
+Open the recipe

-Jugo de jagua (genipa juice)
+Guarapo de jagua (genipa juice).

 Guarapo de Jagua (Fermented Genipa Drink) is one of the most refreshing traditional Dominican drinks and a great alternative to soft drinks.
 This invigorating drink is said to have medicinal properties.

-Open recipe
+Open the recipe

 Did you find the recipe you were looking for?
 Did we miss any?
 Do you have a favorite drink?
 We'd love to hear about it in the comments.

-- Any questions or comments about this?
+- Share your questions and comments about this post.

-- Subscribe to receive our recipes by email.
+- Subscribe to receive our recipes and articles by email.

 Recipe Rating